 We had her as a special guest on the rooftop of the Capitol Theatre, for the SONGC!RCLE SERIES events in the summer of 2015.
 She had been living in Haiti at the time, but had to return home suddenly when her Uncle Dave passed.
 We got to have her perform at one of our events at that time.
 Here’s a bit of footage from that summer day on the rooftop.;

 Please help us to help her.
 This is definitely something our group of writers supports.
 You can get to know her a bit better through song here.
 She writes from a personal point of view, and she has had more life experience than most.
 Her songs are an emotional journey on the road of melody.

 “Here’s a song that Emily wrote about her experience in Haiti, and the trials and tribulations of life there.”
 Julie Ross helped hone this one in, and helped to compose the lyrics and melody into the song it is today.
 We were thrilled to be able to record this live in the SONGC!RCLE room, and we would like to make it available for download here.

 LINK TO SHOP ITEM

 PROCEEDS TO “RISE HOUSE INTERNATIONAL”

 I’m personally very proud of Emily, and her accomplishments over the last several years.
-I know that is has not been easy, because, I watched as her life changed, and evolved into, a passionate, daring adventure, of personal growth, and physical challenges.
-On top of navigating the orphanage, and it’s staff and residents, her own colorful relationships, becoming a doula, and volunteer fire fighter, and becoming a mother to Beau, who is our youngest SONGCIRCLE member to date, I wonder sometimes where this gal gets all her energy from.
-All I know is, she is a blessing.
+I know that it has not been easy, because I watched, as her life changed, and evolved into a passionate, daring adventure, of personal growth, and physical challenges.
+On top of navigating the orphanage, and its staff and residents, her own colourful relationships, becoming a doula, and volunteer firefighter, as well as becoming a mother to Beau, who is our youngest SONGCIRCLE member to date I wonder sometimes where this gal gets all her energy from.
+What I do know is, she is a blessing.

 LIST OF TALENTS